docnoe/vue-i18n-next/docs/guide/advanced/component.md

 </div>
 ```

-## Scope resolving
+## Scope Resolving

-The [Scope](../essentials/scope.md) resolving of Translation component is `parent` as default.
+The [Scope](../essentials/scope.md) resolving of the Translation component defaults to `parent`.

-It means that Translation component uses the scope that is enabled in the parent component that uses it.

-If the parent component has `useI18n` in `useScope: 'global'`, it will use Global Scope, else if `useScope: 'local'`, it will use the Local Scope of the parent component.
+This means that the Translation component uses the scope enabled in the parent component.
+If the parent component calls `useI18n` with `useScope: 'global'`, it will use the Global Scope; otherwise, it will use the Local Scope of the parent component.

-However, You sometimes meet the warning message on your browser console the following:
+However, you may sometimes see the following warning message in your browser console:

 ```
 [intlify] Not found parent scope. use the global scope.
 ```

-This message is displayed in the case that you have not run `useI18n` in the parent component that uses the Translation component.

-In that situation, the Scope of the Translation Component will be fallback to the global scope as said the warning message.

-A workaround to suppress this warning is to specify `global` as the `scope` property of Translation component.
+This warning appears when the parent component does not call `useI18n`, meaning there is no defined local scope.

+To suppress this warning, you can explicitly set `scope="global"` on the Translation component:

 ```html
 <i18n-t keypath="message.foo" scope="global">